mforoni/ruby-launch-plan/quickstart/README.md

 [Ruby]: https://www.ruby-lang.org/en/
 [About Ruby]: https://www.ruby-lang.org/en/about/

+### Features

+Pass by value for immediate values
+:    Immediate values are not passed by reference but are passed by value: `nil`, `true`, `false`, `Fixnums`, `Symbols`, and some `Floats`.

 ## Steps

-My quickstart launch plan to master Ruby is to complete the following tutorials:
+My quickstart launch plan to master Ruby is to complete the following tutorials/articles/blogs:

 * [x] [Ruby in Twenty Minutes - www.ruby-lang.org](https://www.ruby-lang.org/en/documentation/quickstart/)
 * [ ] [Ruby Tutorial - rubylearning.com](http://rubylearning.com/satishtalim/tutorial.html)

-And read the following articles/blogs:

 * [x] [Ruby: pass by value or pass by reference?](http://rubyblog.pro/2017/09/pass-by-value-or-pass-by-reference)
+* [ ] Ruby collections

 ## Bonus